 In both circumstances, you will start your interaction with your customer on the wrong foot.
 To build a better customer experience, it is crucial that your NAP is current, complete, and consistent.

 Furthermore, incorrect listings negatively impact your SEO because it confuse Google about which source to trust.
 When there is conflicting data about your NAP, Google cannot decipher which data is correct.
-Your NAP must be consistent across all your business listings for Google to know what information to promote.
+Your NAP must be consistent across all your business listings so that Google knows what information to promote.

 Don’t let inconsistent or out-of-date data negatively impact your business.
 Learn how to manage your local listings to take control of your online presence.